Rick McCosker

 Richard Bede McCosker OAM (born 11 December 1946) is a former Australian cricketer.
+He was a part of the Australian squad which finished as runners-up at the 1975 Cricket World Cup.

 McCosker played in 25 Test matches and 14 One Day Internationals in a career spanning 1975 to 1982, playing as a right hand batsman.

 He is well remembered for playing in the 1977 Centenary Test at the Melbourne Cricket Ground after he had his jaw broken by a bouncer off Bob Willis in the 1st innings.
 In the second innings he batted at number ten in bandages with his jaw wired shut, making 25, and sharing a 54 run partnership for the ninth wicket in with Rod Marsh.
 This was a crucial contribution in a tight match which Australia won by 45 runs.

 He also played in the World Series Cricket team, and was a Wisden Cricketer of the Year in 1976.

 He is depicted by Aidan March in the Channel 9 series Howzat!
 Kerry Packer's War.